m417z/ntdoc/descriptions/ntwritefile.md

 ### ByteOffset

-Offset from begining of file, where write starts.
+Offset from beginning of file, where write starts.

 ### Key